AIrjen/OneButtonPrompt/user_guides/the_next_generation_img2img_and_controlnet.md

 > art by Kim Keever, portrait,close up of a Enthralling Tang Dynasty skull, Happy

 ## Generating Stormtrooper helmet based images with ControlNET
 In this case, we are going back to using TXT2IMG.
 Please note, that most of these images came out amazing.
+You can use this trick to win almost anything on \r\sdbattles\

 I've configured ControlNET to use this Stormtrooper helmet: